UNIABUJA Honours 30 Researchers, Authors For Winning N1.1bn Grant

 The Vice Chancellor Professor Abdul-Rasheed Na’Allah, who spoke why presenting the medals to them said the move would encourage other scholars of the institution to seek and win more scholarly grants across the world.

-Na’Allah said the researchers were able to attract the funds through their various works which is aimed at proffering solutions to societal challenges.
+Na’Allah said the researchers were able to attract the funds through their various works which are aimed at proffering solutions to societal challenges.

 ‘’We are so excited this year 2021 with all our researchers are getting grants from all over the world, doing research in different areas, resolving problems for Nigeria, for humanity, bringing new products, working with industries and I am so happy that this 1.1 billion naira was realized by the University of Abuja researchers and most of the money came from Europe.